Prison library: Italy

 Prison libraries in Italy have been around since the beginning of the 20th century and were funded by donations.
-However, it was not until the 1970s, when Italy enacted a law to reform its prisons, did every prison become required to have a library.
-However, little in the law has changed since then, and libraries are operated by educators rather than professional librarians.
+It was not until the 1970s, when Italy enacted a law to reform its prisons, that every prison became required to have a library.
+Little in the law has changed since then, and libraries are operated by educators rather than professional librarians.
 There is quite a disparity between prison libraries in Italy, with some being very adequate and beautiful while others are barely operational, and still some prisons have no library at all.

 The prison administration is responsible for the operation of prison libraries, services are provided by the government or volunteer groups, and professional aspects are monitored by the university and the Italian Library Association.
 A new interest by the central prison administration will hopefully lead to positive changes in the prison library system.
 However, according to Costanzo & Montecchi, Italy's prison libraries are still in need of a central organization for direction, monitoring, and standards.

 Japan

-Japan prisons do not have librarians or a designated library space.
+Japanese prisons do not have librarians or a designated library space.
 Some reading materials are provided, but they are spread throughout the prison.
 There is essentially no control over these materials, there are no partnerships with public libraries, and Japanese inmates prefer to obtain their reading materials through purchase or from friends and family.

 Japanese law mandates that inmates have access to reading materials and there is much regulation as to what reading materials inmates may possess and inspection procedures.
 However, the only mention of a "prison library" is a provision requiring that the warden make reading materials available.
 There are also policies and procedures regulating these materials.
 Education staff, not librarians, manage these collections.